It’s hard to go far in Vienna around the Advent period and not get offered Weihnachtskekse: (homemade) Christmas biscuits.

 (A typical biscuit mix)

-Viennese psychologists have also identified the five stages of Christmas biscuit consumption:
+Viennese psychologists (of which there are many) have identified the four stages of Christmas biscuit consumption:

 - Delight (yay, Christmas biscuits are here!)